 Extinct for 300 million years, Genesect was revived by Team Plasma scientists who also equipped it with a cannon and other techonology.
-If you were able to catch the Mythical fossil Pokémon when it appeared in Legendary Raids in January, the Bug and Steel type Pokémon will make a strong match for Xerneas with its Steel type attacks Metal Claw and Magnet Bomb.
+If you were able to catch the Mythical fossil Pokémon when it appeared in Legendary Raids, this Bug and Steel type will resist Fairy, Bug, Psychic, and Normal type attacks.
+You'll want your Genesect to know Metal Claw and Magnet Bomb.

-Roselia was the featured Pokémon for the February Pokémon Go Community Day, so if you were able to catch a powerful one and gather plenty of candy to evolve it, Roserade is a solid choice to face Xerneas.
-The Grass and Poison type Pokémon takes extra damage from Xerneas' Psychic attacks but is resistant to its Fighting, Electric, and Fairy moves.
-Poison Jab and Sludge Bomb are the ideal moves because of Xerneas' Poison vulnerability.
+Another great counter for Xerneas is the Sinnoh Stone evolution, Roserade.
+Its first stage, Roselia featured in a Community Day, and is a relatively common spawn, so most active players have Roserade already.
+The Grass and Poison type Pokémon takes extra damage from Xerneas's Psychic attacks but is resistant to its Fighting, Electric, and Fairy type moves.
+Poison Jab and Sludge Bomb are the ideal moves for this Raid.

-Even if you don't have Mega Energy, regular Gengar should do the trick.
-Since Ghost type Pokémon are common during October, you should hopefully have a good one and all the Candy needed to power it up.
-The Poison and Ghost type Pokémon is vulnerable to Xerneas' Psychic attacks but takes reduced damage from its Bug, Fairy, Normal, and Fighting moves.
-Just like with Mega Gengar you'll want Lick and Sludge Bomb, but the charged attack is the more important one.
+Even if you don't have enough Mega Energy, Gengar is still a great counter.
+It's been in the game since day one, had a Community Day, is boosted during Halloween, and is a Mega Raid, so there's really no good reason not to have an entire team of Gengar in your roster.
+This Poison and Ghost type Pokémon is vulnerable to Xerneas's Psychic attacks but takes reduced damage from Bug, Fairy, Normal, and Fighting type moves.
+Just like with Mega Gengar you'll want Lick and Sludge Bomb.

 The Wish Pokémon Jirachi, originally introduced in Gen III, was the reward from the Field Research the Thousand-Year Slumber Field.
-As a mythic Pokémon it's tough to get enough Candy to power it up properly, but if you do you'll have a Pokémon that's resistant to most of Xerneas' attacks.
-The Steel Charge Attack Doom Desire is the most important move you can have.
+As a mythic Pokémon it's tough to get enough Candy to power it up properly, but if you do, this Steel and Psychic type resists Fairy, Psychic, and Normal type attacks, while having no weaknesses Xerneas can exploit.
+You'll want your Jirachi to know Charge Beam and Doom Desire.

 Although most players will be able to make a team of the best counters, if you're finding a gap in your team, there are plenty of back ups who work well in larger groups.
 Just make sure you're dodging and any of the following could be a decent back up: